-To request an independent study, students must submit a Petition for Independent Study for the appropriate level.
-These forms are available on the student portal.
+To request an independent study, students must submit a Petition for Independent Study available on the student portal, submitting the form electronically.

 AC-141 Course Requirements

 Course requirements must be fulfilled during the time parameters established by the course syllabus.
 Written work or assigned reading prepared to meet the requirements of one course may not be submitted to meet the requirements of another course.
 All assignments are due on the dates established by the course professor and the course calendar.
 Assignments turned in after the scheduled due date will be penalized according to the professor's course policy.